jinnovation/kele.el/docs/how-tos/usage.md

 M-x kele-get
 ```

-Kele allows for interactively retrieving the manifest for a given Kubernetes
+`kele-get` allows you to retrieve the manifest for a given Kubernetes object and
-object and displaying it in a separate buffer. `kele-get` will present you
+displaying it in a separate buffer. `kele-get` will present you with completion
-with completion candidates for:
+candidates for:

 - The resource kind;
 - The group-version (if the same resource kind exists in multiple groups);